Buildings and Exhibits

 A typical Florida pioneer farmhouse built in a “Cracker Gothic” architectural design.

-The Settlers House was constructed in 1912 by the Will Stephens Family and known also as the "Stephens Home."
-It was located on a farm near the community of Ona.
+The Settler's House was constructed in 1912 by the Will Stephens Family and commonly referred to as the "Stephens House."
+It was originally located on a farm near the community of Ona in Hardee County, Florida.

 Smokehouse and Mill